The Science of 70%

 Trade Surplus nations have higher Social Contracts (lower social problems and inequity) similarly – shown here by a report created by an Edinburgh University Research Team in 2013.
 Individuals and nations with more savings and fewer social problems have the potential to be more productive, and almost all of the countries on the lower half of this list have trade surpluses consistently.

 On the TEP Sheet for Domestic Savings below, we see how Domestic Savings %GDP looks based on a frequency distribution TEP Chart of SCP values >5.0 (5.0 is a value determined by the Science of 70%).
 The TEP Chart’s amplitude is .7 (70% minus 0) so it’s not as high as the amplitude above, therefore its lower-ranking TEP Chart but still holds valuable information.

 I use TE’s data science tool MEMS to find highest-ranking TEP Charts and then the WAOH library posts this as searchable sheet scores.

-- To build this TEP Chart yourself, you can start with a basic excel template or upload a much larger sample pack on the WAOH “About” page – under Contributions (click here).
-There are a lot of examples in the large pack and you can create your own frequency distribution charts as well.
+- To build this TEP Chart yourself, you can start with a basic excel template or upload a much larger sample pack on the About WAOH page – under Contributions (or click here).
+There are a lot of examples in the larger large pack and you can create your own frequency distribution charts easily here as well.

 - Here in the spreadsheet is a TEP chart that I created using the process described above

-- As we work with the final charts produced, we might decide to tweak the calculations to use 65% or 75%.
-This chart has a too-low “24% Advancing” and so I reduced the Domestic Savings value to 25 (from 27.5) but the Science of 70% is usually very useful for the analysis of all 220 nations
+- Learn to use your new Threshold definition.
+As you work with the TEP charts created by the data, we might decide to tweak the threshold value to use 65% or 75%.
+This chart had a too-low “Average Advancing” of 24% so I reduced the Domestic Savings value to 25 (from 27.5) and this improved Average Advancing to 32%.

 As you can see, this can be a time-consuming one-chart-at-a-time analysis, but the Science of 70% works well to find causality within a very large dataset using this testing method.